Developer-RONNIE/Full-stack-dev-Roadmap/7.How-to-apply-in-jobs/Apply-for-jobs.md

   </a>
 </p>
 #### Step 1.2 :
-- Head over to [LinkedIn](https://www.linkedin.com/) and find the pages for the exact companies you're interested in.
+- Head over to <a href="https://www.linkedin.com/" target="_blank">LinkedIn</a> and find the pages for the exact companies you're interested in.

 <p align="center">
   <a name="logo">